 There is a wide range of funeral insurance products available to consumers in Australia, with a variety of features.
 However, common features include:

-Compared to other funeral planning options (see section 9 below), there are relatively few advantages to funeral insurance.
-Though there a few benefits worth noting:
+Compared to other funeral planning options (see section 9 below), there are arguably fewer advantages to funeral insurance.
+Though it’s worth noting the following benefits:

-There are many risks that you should be aware of when considering funeral insurance:
+There are several key risks that you should be aware of when considering funeral insurance:

 Sarah takes out a funeral insurance policy at 57, initially costing her a relatively small sum of $40/month.
 15 years later, at age 72, Sarah is no longer working, has used up most of her savings and relies on her pension from week to week.
 After paying $12,000 in premiums, her monthly premium has increased to $80/month which she can no longer afford.